Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Introduction

+An examination of the vertical structure of near-surface currents will aid our understanding of the air-sea exchange of heat, momentum, and gases, and of the dispersal of pollutants and biologically important tracers \cite{ElipotWenegrat2021}.
+The vertical structure of velocity has important implications for the ongoing S-MODE airborne mission and proposed satellite missions focusing on surface ocean velocity measurements \cite{Ardhuin2019,Rodriguez2020}.
+Such missions will need information on the frequency dependence of vertical structure in order to interpret the implications of surface current measurements for subsurface oceanic conditions.

-To our knowledge, a detailed global examination of the vertical structure of near-surface KE, for both high- and low-frequency motions, has not been done before.
+Here we examine a vertical structure proxy ratio, based upon the relative strengths of KE at the sea surface and at 15 m depth, the depths accessible to undrogued and drogued drifters.
+To our knowledge, a global comparison of the 0 and 15 m KE, for both high- and low-frequency motions, has not been done before.
 As in \citeA{Yu2019}, we use both undrogued and drogued drifters which provide estimates of oceanic velocity at 0 m (sea surface) and 15 m, respectively.
 Accordingly, we compare model results at 0 m to undrogued drifter results, and model results at 15 m to drogued drifter results.
-We also compute the ratio of zonally averaged KE in undrogued drifters to zonally averaged KE in drogued drifters, and compare the drifter ratio to the ratio of zonally averaged 0 m KE to zonally averaged 15 m KE in the models.
-Error bars on the drifter ratios are large, especially for near-inertial and tidal motions, and windage (erroneous slips of water past drifters) are a known problem in undrogued drifter observations (Section 2.3).
-Nevertheless, clear vertical structure is seen in all of the frequency bands except the semi-diurnal band, and the model ratios, which suffer from completely different biases and errors, follow the drifter ratio over most latitudes and most frequency bands.
-We provide some discussion on the causes of the vertical structure.
-The vertical structure of the diurnal band is especially interesting because of the multiple forcing mechanisms in this band (diurnal tides, wind-forced near-inertial waves which overlap with the diurnal band near 30$^{\circ}$ latitude, and diurnal cycling of Ekman and submesoscale flows).
+Error bars on the vertical structure proxy ratio in drifter observations are large, especially for near-inertial and tidal motions, and windage (erroneous slips of water past drifters) are a known problem in undrogued drifter observations (Section 2.4).
+Nevertheless, the model ratios, which suffer from completely different biases and errors, follow the drifter ratios over most latitudes and most frequency bands.

+The paper is organized as follows.
+Section 2 describes the HYCOM simulation, the MITgcm LLC4320 simulation, and the drifter observations.
+This section also discusses the vertical momentum mixing schemes impacting modeled vertical structure in the upper ocean, and describes the data analysis methods.
+The main results of the paper, consisting of rotary frequency spectra and maps and zonal averages of KE over specific frequency bands, are provided in Section 3.
+A discussion of the results is put forth in Section 4, while Section 5 provides a summary and concluding remarks.